While I love giving tours of San Francisco, my hometown, sometimes I need to escape the city and connect with nature.

 In addition to the standard ticket options available, you can also purchase a pass.

-This is a great opportunity for anyone who plans to visit more than once during the course of a year.
+This is a great opportunity for anyone who plans to visit more than once during the year.
 It’s also worth considering if you are a member of the military or are permanently disabled.

 GETTING HERE

-Here is a summary.
-You can read our post on how to get to Yosemite National Park from San Francisco for detailed information.
+For detailed directions and information, read our post on how to get to Yosemite National Park from San Francisco.

 By Car